GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

 Description
 -----------

-PSL was created to make the generation of PostScript page description code easier.
+PSL (PostScriptLight) was created to make the generation of PostScript page description code easier.
 PS is a page description language developed by the Adobe for specifying how a printer should render a page of text or graphics.
 It uses a reverse Polish notation that puts and gets items